 Best for: adventurous couples seeking seclusion and marine life.

-Fiji comprises over 330 islands with only 110 permanently inhabited, according to Turtle Island Fiji.
+Fiji comprises over 330 islands with only 110 permanently inhabited, as Turtle Island Fiji notes.
 Turtle Island accommodates just 14 couples at a time on a private island.
 Fiji is recognized as the soft coral capital of the world, per Namale Fiji, making it a top-tier snorkeling and diving destination.

 Visit May through October for dry season temperatures around 75 to 85°F.